TomShimshi/Tom-s-Website/README.md

 In order to start the server- change directory to server, and then use the command "npm run dev"

 Finished Video 1- Backend tutorial
+In the end of video 2- min 53